 In the meantime, while we're all still working from home, schedule one-on-one catch-up sessions to touch base with each of your team members.
 Keep them engaged and reassured that you've got their back in these trying times.

 Related: In Pursuit of Success: CFO Roles in Business Growth

 2. Review your work processes and conduct employee training as needed.

 Every so often, it would be good to conduct interviews with your staff and key process owners to better understand your day-to-day operations.
-You can take advantage of this activity to identify any inefficiencies or redundancies, as well as to gain a better handle on your team’s workflow.
-By doing so, you can also find any gaps in skills and learning that should be addressed by training.
+You can use this time to identify any inefficiencies or redundancies in your work processes, as well as to gain a better handle on your team’s workflow.
+By having a clearer picture of your team's tasks and where their skill level is at, you can also find learning gaps that should be addressed by training.

 3. Cultivate a culture of learning.

 Keep your finance and accounting department staff up-to-date with the latest developments in accounting and finance by promoting the use of accounting best practices.
+If possible, invest in their continuous learning and professional development by sponsoring out-of-the-office training opportunities, or lending support if they choose to pursue higher learning.
 By doing so, you can significantly increase accuracy, response time, data quality, and employee morale.

 5. When making a decision that affects everyone, get your team’s buy-in.

 When there are tough decisions that need to be made, encourage your team to pitch ideas and be involved.
 These conversations may include improving work processes, adapting new technologies, and so on.
 If applicable, you can call important decisions to a vote so that every team member will feel involved in a particular direction that you will be taking.